Why Pursue a Master's Degree in Information Technology

 STEM Designated Degree Program

-This program in the UTSA Carlos Alvarez College of Business is included on the U.S. Department of Homeland Security’s STEM Designated Degree Program list.
+This program is included on the U.S. Department of Homeland Security’s STEM Designated Degree Program list.

 STEM Designated Degree Programs provide several benefits, including: